Oogenesis: In humans

 In humans, oogenesis begins in embryonic development with the transformation of oogonia into primary oocytes, a process called oocytogenesis.
 From one single oogonium, only one mature oocyte will rise, with three other cells called polar bodies.
 Oocytogenesis is complete either before or shortly after birth.

 Number of primary oocytes

-It is commonly believed that, when oocytogenesis is complete, no additional primary oocytes are created, in contrast to the male process of spermatogenesis, where gametocytes are continuously created.
-In other words, primary oocytes reach their maximum development at ~20 weeks of gestational age, when approximately seven million primary oocytes have been created; however, at birth, this number has already been reduced to approximately 1-2 million per ovary.
-At puberty, the number of oocytes decreases even more to reach about 60,000 to 80,000 per ovary, and only about 400500 mature oocytes will be produced during a woman's life, the others will undergo atresia (degeneration).
-Two publications have challenged the belief that a finite number of oocytes are set around the time of birth generation in adult mammalian ovaries by putative germ cells in bone marrow and peripheral blood.
-The renewal of ovarian follicles from germline stem cells (originating from bone marrow and peripheral blood) has been reported in the postnatal mouse ovary.
-In contrast, DNA clock measurements do not indicate ongoing oogenesis during human females' lifetimes.
+Primary oocytes reach their maximum development at ~20 weeks of gestational age, when approximately seven million primary oocytes have been created.
+At birth, this number has already been reduced to approximately 1-2 million.
+At puberty, the number of oocytes decreases even more to reach about 300,000, and only about 400500 mature oocytes will be produced during a woman's life, the others will undergo atresia (degeneration).

-Thus, further experiments are required to determine the true dynamics of small follicle formation.

 Ootidogenesis

 The succeeding phase of ootidogenesis occurs when the primary oocyte undergoes meiosis to develop into an ootid stage of an immature ovum.

-However, although this process begins at prenatal age, it stops at prophase I. In late fetal life, all oocytes, still primary oocytes, have halted at this stage of development, called the dictyate.
+Although this process begins at prenatal age, it stops at prophase I. In late fetal life, all oocytes, still primary oocytes, have halted at this stage of development, called the dictyate.
 After menarche, these cells then continue to develop, although only a few do so every menstrual cycle.